opencog/atomspace-bridge/README.md

          NumberNode NNN   ; If column type is a number.
 ```

-For each row in tablename having a column that is a foreign key:
+For each row in `tablename` having a column that is a foreign key,
+create a pair that links the two rows together.
 ```
    Evaluation
       Predicate "host tablename . foreign key"